xmonader/info_foundation/docs/collaboration/contributing_in_agile_org.md

 - to give feedback to others and escalate when required (in a loving way)
 - respect the contribution of others, improve where possible, if the contribution is not good enough please go back to the author, discuss and try to help.

+### Remarks

+- each Ambassador has their own ThreeFold related email addresses and is part of our internal tool ecosystem (google docs, github, mattermost, ...)

 ## ThreeFold Founder

 We really believe that the world is changing.
 Many people choose to no longer follow the brainwashed way of living where fear dominates all.
 Please read our article about the [art of being loyal to our values](https://medium.com/@despiegk/the-art-of-being-loyal-to-your-values-e0e6e3f310f7)